A Comprehensive Guide to 3D Models for Medical Image Segmentation

 5. CNN-Based Decoding:

-To effectively train Swin UNETR for accurate brain tumor segmentation, the Brain Tumor Segmentation (BraTS) dataset serves as a benchmark.
-This dataset focuses on segmenting brain tumors from MRI scans into three primary regions of interest:
+To effectively train Swin UNETR for accurate brain tumor segmentation, we leverage the Brain Tumor Segmentation (BraTS) dataset, which focuses on segmenting brain tumors from MRI scans into three primary regions of interest:

 • Edema (ED): Surrounding swelling caused by the tumor.